 Back Spasms: Significance and Natural Remedies

-More and more people are beginning to suffer from back spasms, mainly due to sedentary lifestyle, hours spent in front of a computer screen, stress and emotional issues, and other causes.
-Here, we’ll talk about why we get spasms, as well as very effective and simple natural remedies you can easily prepare at home.
+More and more people are beginning to suffer from back spasms, mainly due to a sedentary lifestyle, hours spent in front of a computer screen, stress and emotional issues, and other causes.
+Here, we’ll talk about why we get spasms, as well as very effective and simple natural remedies.

 Psychosomatic causes of spasms

 Spasms are not solely due to physical causes.
 They have their emotional explanations too, and correspond to a non-manifested emotion, which “stays inside”, rather than being let loose outside.
-The area in which the spasm occurs also carries its own significance:
+Also, the area in which the spasm occurs carries its own significance: